ludwigm/infrastructure-graph/README.md

     Description: "The snowflake account name which is used to connect to. | team=Data,service=Snowflake"
 ```

 It generates GraphViz output in the `output` folder.
-Other additionally interesting information about the stacks is displayed in the stdout.
+Other additionally interesting information about the stacks is displayed in the stdout and also exported as JSON.

 # Installation